Investigators seek info about Salem cemetery damage

-The Lee County Sheriff's Office is investigating damage caused to County Line Baptist Church Cemetery in Salem on New Year’s Day, just a few days after a similar incident nearby.
+The Lee County Sheriff’s Office is investigating damage caused to County Line Baptist Church Cemetery in Salem on New Year’s Day, just a few days after a similar occurrence nearby.

+County Line Baptist Church Cemetery sits off Lee Road 252, also known as Mountain Springs Road.

-Flint Hill Cemetery, four miles north of Salem, includes graves dating back to the 1850s with the ancestors of several local families buried there.
+Flint Hill Cemetery, 4 miles north of Salem, includes graves dating back to the 1850s, with the ancestors of several local families buried there.
 Ward said an obelisk was toppled from one of the older graves in late December and broke upon impact.

-A remote camera caught several individuals wandering through County Line on one of the nights in question.
-Sheriff’s investigators want to question the people shown in the video – which can be watched at https://bit.ly/2UIrazj.
+A remote camera caught several people wandering through County Line on one of the nights in question; however, Capt.Jimmy Taylor of the Sheriff’s Office told the O-A News that those appeared to be “ghost hunters” and that the vandalism can’t be tied to them at this time.

 Post a comment as